Delta-variant B.1.617.2: Why Delta-plus variant spreads faster

-What Delta-plus variant is, its Nepal connection and why India is not worried about it yet
+What Delta-plus variant is and why India is not worried about it yet

 As experts warn of a third wave in India, attention has moved to the new Delta-plus variant of the novel coronavirus , which as yet has been detected only in a very small number of cases in the country.
 But given how the Delta variant, or B.1.617.2, of the novel coronavirus , fuelled the second wave of cases in the country, authorities will be tracking this new variant, also called AY.1, closely.
 Here's what you need to know.